LarsN-hub/PyDoug/README.md

 14. If this worked and PyDoug launches successfully, you need only launch Windows PowerShell and re-enter the above command 'PyDoug_Env\Scripts\python -m PyDoug' to launch PyDoug every time (assuming that you launch PowerShell in the C:\Users\Your_Name folder where the PyDoug folder is located).

 **Update**
-1. Download the .zip file for the most recent tag/release.
+1. Download the .zip file source code for the most recent release.
 2. Extract the contents wherever you please.
 3. Navigate inside the extracted folder.
 Move the folder named "PyDoug" to the location of your current PyDoug folder.
 4. Allow it to replace all current files.